Tuesday, 12 April 2022

 This exquisite cover of the 1955 Little Willie John blues/gospel classic appeared as Fleetwood Mac’s third single in 1968.
 Featuring one of Peter’s greatest vocal performances and some heart-stopping guitar, it’s surely one of Mac’s finest moments.

 If, like me, you’ve always been sorely disappointed when the “Need Your Love So Bad” single fades out around 3:30, just as Peter is gearing up for the guitar solo, never fear.
 The Complete Blue Horizon Sessions 1967–1969 six CD box set contains no fewer than eight takes of this song, running more than 30 minutes.
 These include a six-minute extended version which picks up where the original single left off and gives us the entire guitar solo.
-Go on, fill your boots!
+Go on, fill your boots and listen out for a typically self-deprecating Peter saying, "I mucked the ending up!"

 Jazz guitarist Mickey Baker, one half of the 1957 “Love Is Strange” hitmakers Mickey & Sylvia, was hired to arrange the string section for Mac’s “Need Your Love So Bad”.
 In a wonderful case of happenstance, Baker had also played guitar on the 1955 Little Willie John original.